Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh

 3- Couple agrees to meet in chaperoned, group environment.
 Umar ibn Al-Khattab (may Allah be pleased with him) quotes the Prophet (peace and blessings be upon him) as saying: “Not one of you should meet a woman alone unless she is accompanied by a relative Mahram.”
 (Al-Bukhari and Muslim)

-The Prophet (peace and blessings be upon him) is also quoted as saying: “Whenever a man is alone with a woman, Satan is the third among them.”
+The Prophet (PBUH) also said: “Whenever a man is alone with a woman, Satan is the third among them.”
 (At-Tirmidhi)

 When young people are getting to know each other, being alone together is a temptation toward wrongdoing.
 At all times, Muslims should follow the commands of the Qur’an to “lower their gaze and guard their modesty….”
 (An-Nour 24:30-31)